-- 1. Increase public knowledge of the impaired driving problem by %. - 2.
-Increase alcohol-related arrests by %, from to . - 3.
+- 1. Increase public knowledge of the impaired driving problem by %. - 3.
 Increase the conviction rate for alcohol-related offenses by %, from to . - 4.
 Establish a designated driver program within the county with participating businesses. - 5.
-Reach 75% or of the county's youth, ages 15-19, with an educational impaired driving message.
+Reach 75% or \\\of the county's youth, ages 15-19, with an educational impaired driving message.